-Scope: The project will develop and test a new, advanced, integrated model for cross-regional networks and markets that are dominated by intermittent and stochastic renewable energy sources.
+Scope: The project will develop and test new, advanced, integrated models and tools for cross-regional networks and markets that are dominated by intermittent and stochastic renewable energy sources.
 This spatial-temporal model should be designed to create, analyse and optimize scenarios for strategically integrating, locating and dimensioning LDES (here defined as: >12h) for a future European energy system.

+The proposed solution will be tested under different scenarios in a relevant/operational environment.
 The project should be based on a complete understanding of existing operational systems in at least two adjacent regions (NUTS 2 or 3) - best represented in the form of a digital twin (or similar).
-Consortia should include the respective system service providers, technology providers, potential financial actors and other relevant stakeholders.
+Consortia should include the respective system operators, service providers, technology providers, potential financial actors and other relevant stakeholders.